perseusrealdeal/PerseusUISystemKit/README.md

 ## In Brief

 This library brings a developer some modern but simple tools like system and semantic colors, and dynamic image, all used with Perseus Dark Mode in runtime to make Dark Mode sensitive UI up.
+In more detail have a look at wiki.

 ## Reqirements